-Trekking Gorillas in Uganda and standing ten meters across the most famous of all Africa’s beasts, the showstopper on the primate parade in forested mountain slopes of Bwindi Impenetrable National Park will leave you breathless with excitement and exertion.
+Trekking Gorillas in Uganda and standing ten meters across the most famous of all Africa’s beasts, the showstopper on the primate parade on forested mountain slopes of Bwindi Impenetrable National Park will leave you breathless with excitement and exertion.
 An incredible African jungle summer adventure of your life that should be on your next vacation bucket list.

 Bwindi Impenetrable National Park in southwestern Uganda and its neighbouring Mgahinga National Park protect more than half of the world’s last endangered mountain gorillas, which has made Uganda a bucket list destination for primate adventurers.
 And what compels us to bring this little unknown African destination to your knowledge.

-Thousands of tourists flock to Uganda each year to spend a heart-throbbing hour sitting quietly in the misty impenetrable jungles with a troop of human-habituated forest giants as they do their thing, munching, grooming, and dozing.
+Thousands of tourists flock to Uganda each year to spend a heart-throbbing hour sitting quietly in the misty impenetrable jungles with a troop of human-habituated forest giants as they do their thing, munching, grooming and dozing.
 The quiet authority of the 180 kg silverback, the maternal anxieties of the females, and the boisterous boundary-pushing of the adolescents all appear uncannily human as you admire the creatures’ connection with the natural world.
 The experience feels more profound than mere wildlife watching in the back of a four-by-four safari truck.

 There are a little above 1000 mountain gorillas in the world heavily protected in two regions located in a small mountainous region in East Africa.
 The Virunga Volcano Mountains region (straddling the Uganda, Rwanda, and DR Congo borders) and Uganda’s southwestern mountainous Bwindi Impenetrable National Park.

 Uganda has an edge with more than half of the gorillas heavily protected within its two National Parks: Bwindi Impenetrable National Park and Mgahinga National Park, which shares territory with Rwanda’s Volcanoes National Park, and DRC’s Virunga National Park.
+Therefore, you have a bigger chance of seeing the mountain gorillas in Uganda than anywhere else and that’s our top reason why you should trek gorillas in Uganda.

 Bwindi Impenetrable National Park, a UNESCO World Heritage Site, is arguably one of the oldest “last Edens” on the African continent.
 The 124 sq mi (32,000 ha) park is a teasing glimpse of how the world once was.
 Apart from the mountain gorillas, Bwindi protects some of the most pristine virgin forest plants, primates, other 120 mammal species, and many endangered wildlife.